Clam liquor

-Clam liquor, also called clam extract, is a liquid extracted during cooking and opening of clams.
-Without dilution, it is called clam broth, and when concentrated by evaporation is called clam nectar.
-It may be canned in all these forms or used to fill up canned clam meat.
-It is an important component of many seafood recipes and is also used as a natural seasoning.
-Clam liquor can be used to enhance the flavor of soups, stews, sauces, and other dishes.
-It is also a popular ingredient in Asian cuisine.
+Clam liquor (also known as clam extract or clam juice) is the liquid released during the cooking or steaming of clams; when not diluted it forms a natural clam broth.
+It may be canned in any of these forms or used to fill canned clam meat.
+It is a common ingredient in many seafood dishes and is also used as a natural seasoning.
+Clam liquor enhances the flavor of soups, stews, sauces, and various other preparations, and it is used widely in professional cooking.
+It is also described as a standard flavoring base for chowders, sauces, and other seafood preparations in industry references.